Gustorn/zsoltparal.dev/packages/cms/README.md

-# Strapi application
+# zsoltparal.dev Strapi CMS

-A quick description of your strapi application
+This is the CMS that's behind zsoltparal.dev.